What Is IP Address Management or IPAM?

-For ease of use, we’re going to say that this is in a brand new facility where no IPs have been assigned and you, as the LAN Admin, have just been told your internet connection is in place and ready to use (this is where the single external IP comes from).
+For ease of use, we’re going to say that this is in a brand new facility.
+Basically, where no IPs have been assigned.
+Therefore, as you being the LAN Admin have just been told your internet connection is in place.
+Also, your internet connection is ready to use.
+This is where the single external IP comes from.

-You already know how many devices will be connected to your network in the beginning so it’s now time to lay out a plan.
+You already know how many devices will be connected to your network in the beginning.
+Therefore, it’s now time to lay out a plan.
 Since most everyone is familiar with the 192.168.1.x IPs, I’ll stick with those.
 Technically, your first IP is 192.168.1.0 and your last is 192.168.1.255 which gives you 256 IPs.
 I don’t know of anyone that uses 192.168.1.0.
 Since we’re human, the first number to us is 1.
 To a computer, the first number is 0.
-I don’t think .255 is useable so really, you have 254 IPs available.
-Your 5 servers should get your first 5 IP addresses and assign them statically even though you can control static assignment in DHCP.
-You don’t want there to be any chance of these servers losing their IP addresses so you don’t want them to depend on DHCP for IP assignment.
+I don’t think .255 is usable so really, you have 254 IPs available.
+Your 5 servers should get your first 5 IP addresses and assign them statically.
+Even though you can control static assignment in DHCP.
+You don’t want there to be any chance of these servers losing their IP addresses.
+So you don’t want them to depend on DHCP for IP assignment.

 Server_1 also happens to be your DHCP server: 192.168.1.1

-You have to account for growth so leave .6 through .9 open for future servers whether they’re physical or virtual, you’ll need an IP.
+You have to account for growth so leave .6 through .9 open for future servers.
+This is to say, whether they’re physical or virtual, you’ll need an IP.

 IPAM can get pretty deep especially if you’re dealing with 100’s of PCs and devices.
-This is where subnetting comes in.
-I’ll go into further detail in another article, but just for gee whiz this is the tip of the iceberg on subnetting:
+This is where sub netting comes in.
+I’ll go into further detail in another article.
+However, just for gee whiz this is the tip of the iceberg on sub netting:

 Feel free to ask questions in the IP Questions Section.